teepsllc/BuckoNetworking/README.md

 github "teepsllc/Bucko-Networking"
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `BuckoNetworking.framework` into your Xcode project.

 #### CocoaPods